-You’re busy working on building and growing your creative business.
+You’re busy working on building and growing your business.
 Your child comes to you to ask you to play.
 “Not right now.”
 You said.
 You see tears start to well in their eyes.
 You rarely have the time to play while your child still wants to be with you.
 You feel conflicted and guilty about how you spend your time right now.

 You wake up every day with more tasks to complete and not enough time to get everything done.
 You aren’t just building a business.
 You’re changing your family’s future and opening up possibilities for your children.
 You just want the chance to see them grow up too.